rtous/edcav/mongodb_hands_on/README.md

 You don't need a shared folder (a volume) this time.

-### 2.2 The client.
-Use MongoDB shell or, optionally, install MongoDB Compass
+### 2.2 Connecting with a client: MongoDB shell and MongoDB Compass

 MongoDB comes with a shell client.
 On Docker you can execute it this way: